LinkWellNodes/Documentation/docs/services/direct-request-jobs/mainnets/Gnosis-Chain-Mainnet-Jobs.md

 import TabItem from '@theme/TabItem';
 import CodeBlock from '@theme/CodeBlock';

-# Gnosis-Chain Mainnet Data Feeds
+# Gnosis Chain Mainnet Data Feeds

-Gnosis-Chain is a fully equivalent EVM zk-rollup designed to scale the Ethereum network. xDAI is used to pay for transactions on Gnosis-Chain Mainnet.
-Use the [xDai Bridge](https://bridge.gnosischain.com/) to send DAI from Ethereum Mainnet to Gnosis-Chain and convert it to xDAI.
-Use [OmniBridge](https://omni.gnosischain.com/bridge) to send LINK from Ethereum Mainnet to Gnosis-Chain.
+The Gnosis Chain is a fully equivalent EVM zk-rollup designed to scale the Ethereum network. xDAI is used to pay for transactions on Gnosis Mainnet.
+Use the [xDai Bridge](https://bridge.gnosischain.com/) to send DAI from Ethereum Mainnet to Gnosis and convert it to xDAI.
+Use [OmniBridge](https://omni.gnosischain.com/bridge) to send LINK from Ethereum Mainnet to Gnosis Chain.

-Please see below for our Chainlink data feed offerings ('**jobs**') on the Gnosis-Chain network.
+Please see below for our Chainlink data feed offerings ('**jobs**') on the Gnosis network.
 If you run into any trouble, we are here to help!
 Head on over to our [Discord server](https://discord.gg/AJ66pRz4), or feel free to contact us [here](https://linkwellnodes.io/Home.html#contact-us "Contact LinkWell Nodes")!

 ### Select the type of data that you need: